BeamNG/vscode-jbeam-editor/README.md

 * convert all JS files to proper JS modules / remove hacks
 * implement more providers from [here](https://code.visualstudio.com/api/language-extensions/programmatic-language-features)
 * use more icons throughout the UI: [from here](https://microsoft.github.io/vscode-codicons/dist/codicon.html)
+* multi-line selection of elements also working in 3d space

 ## Requirements